CodingChum/Login/README.md

 # Login
-Android Application to demonstrate signup using Firebase
+Android Application to demonstrate login using Firebase